a Gradle plugin based on the openapi-processor-api to handle any openapi-processor without an explicit dependency on the processor.

 samples

-See spring mvc sample or spring webflux sample for working spring boot samples using the groovy dsl.
+See samples for working samples using the groovy and kotlin dsl.